Exchizz/WIFIBeaconCollector/README.md

 ```

 When starting the node, make sure to run it as root.
 sudo rosrun probably won't work.
-Instead write
+Instead use
 ```
 sudo -s
 ```
 Then run the node using rosrun.

-If the node is included in a launch-file, it can be run using the same procedure as above (sudo -s then roslaunch )
+If the node is included in a launch-file, it can be run using the same procedure as above (sudo -s then roslaunch ... )

 This way of running the node is not ideal, I still haven't found a better way of doing it.